Information for schools receiving the School High Health Needs Fund (SHHNF)

 • the appropriate grade, and

-Each student in the fund is reviewed regularly by Ministry of Education verifiers.
-The verifiers will request:
+Ākonga in the fund will be reviewed by Ministry of Education verifiers on receipt of a review application.

 Last reviewed: Has this been useful?
 Give us your feedback